 12. Book Packages Just Before and During Holiday Weekends

-Labor Day and Memorial Day are great times to book packages and other travel deals.
-Davis said her agents can usually uncover an additional $75 to $200 savings on client vacations as airlines and other travel providers introduce holiday-themed promotions for future travel.
+Instead of planning to take a trip on Labor Day or Memorial Day, try planning a future trip on one of those weekends instead.
+Holidays are great times to book packages and other travel deals, according to Davis, who said her agents can usually uncover upwards of $200 in savings on client vacations as airlines and other travel providers introduce holiday-themed promotions for future travel.

 “Sometimes, these are very good to book in advance for peak holiday travel season like Christmas and spring break,” Davis said.
 “For example, I have a client who wanted to travel to the Turks and Caicos.
 His only time off was Labor Day weekend.
 We waited until a Fourth of July sale to book his package with airfare to a five-star resort.
 We saved him over $2,000 because he used the promotion.
 Lesser-known holidays are sometimes the best.”

 Davis also believes that flights are the best use for points and miles accrued through credit card spending and rewards programs, and that travel agents can help make the most of them.
 She cites a client who wanted to travel to the Maldives for his honeymoon.

 “He had 500,000 American Express membership reward points,” Davis said.
 “We researched his experience.
 He could fly economy class and stay at a three-star property for just a few dollars [in addition to his points].
 Sounds like a great deal.”

 It turns out that it wasn’t, given that the property had a $100 per day resort fee.
 Additionally, meals would have also cost him a minimum of $1,900, and tax and transfers weren’t included, either.